acep-uaf/aetr-web-book-2024/README.md

 [Web book Previewing](https://quarto.org/docs/websites/#website-preview) describes viewing the website locally by using `quarto preview` on the command line to generate HTML from the `qmd` files.
 The generated HTML code goes in the `_book/` directory.
 It should also automatically open a browser window.
 See `quarto preview help` for hints.

-However, we use [Profiles](https://github.com/acep-uaf/aetr-web-book-2024/wiki/Quarto-Profiles) in this repository with three different configuration files which complicates local previewing somewhat.
+However, we use [Profiles](https://github.com/acep-uaf/aetr-web-book-2024/wiki/Quarto-Profiles) in this repository with three different configuration files, which complicates local previewing.

 1. `_quarto.yml` = the main configuration file that triggers the other two
 2. `_quarto-html.yml` = configures the web book